byuphamerator/phamerator-dev/README.md

 usually by running the script in question with no arguments.
 Before continuing with this guide, be sure to install all the required dependencies at the beginning of this document.

+Additional information about this forked project can be found at https://phagehunters.byu.edu/Phamerator.

 Downloading Phamerator
 ----------------------------------